aquiseb/react-native-yarn-workspaces/README.md

 ## Prerequisite (skip if your workspaces are already setup)

 Let's assume that you have a project structure similar to this.
+But of course yours can be different.
+The only thing that's important is just to have separate packages handled by yarn workspaces.

 ```
 - myproject/